toraritte/aquir/README.md

 (1) and (2) are both needed because the events (e.g., %UserRegistered{}) already contain the UUID (usually taken care of in the command modules, such as RegisterUser).
 See the [Ecto.Migration](https://hexdocs.pm/ecto/Ecto.Migration.html).{[table/2](https://hexdocs.pm/ecto/Ecto.Migration.html#table/2) and [add/3](https://hexdocs.pm/ecto/Ecto.Migration.html#add/3)} docs.

-**Note to self**: make migrations easier to distinguish by adding "projection" if it is related to one.
+**Note to self**: make migrations easier to distinguish by adding "projection" at the end of their names if it is related to one.

 #### 0.1.2 Schemas